-Nestled along the Connecticut-New York border and home to 100 species of birds during the breeding season is a fabulous wildlife sanctuary named Deer Pond Farm.
+Nestled along the Connecticut-New York border and home to 100 bird species during the breeding season is a fabulous wildlife sanctuary named Deer Pond Farm.

 This picturesque slice of heaven spanning 835 acres is a gift to the Connecticut Audubon by the late Kathy and Water Wriston.